HILLELOH/HILLELOH/README.md

 I'm a 22-year-old Computer Science & Mathematics student with a strong passion for data-driven problem solving and research.
 Currently serving as a **Team Lead of Data Analysts and BI Experts** in the Israeli Intelligence Corps, I lead complex, large-scale data initiatives that drive real-world impact.

 With experience in both academic research and operational systems, I combine technical depth with hands-on leadership.
-My expertise spans data engineering, machine learning, and modern BI tools.
+My expertise spans data analysis, machine learning, and modern BI tools.

 ---